 Joint Bank Accounts in Divorce

-If you are in a situation where you do not have access to the marital assets, the courts have protection in place for you.
+If you do not have access to the marital assets, the courts have protection in place for you.
 For example, if all of the couple’s bank accounts are in the wife’s name and the husband is unable to access funds, he would be unable to pay for legal assistance.
 In this case, you would be able to make a motion for attorney’s fees in order to use the marital bank accounts to pay for your divorce attorney and court costs.

-In the state of Georgia, the responsibility of legal representation payment should be within the discretion of the court as long as the court considers the financial situations of each party.
+In the state of Georgia, the responsibility of legal representation payment should be within the discretion of the court.
+And, the court considers the financial situations of each party.

-If you are concerned about your financial responsibilities when going through a divorce, you may have some options available to help you.
-It is important to consult with a qualified divorce attorney to learn what those options are so you can move forward and get some peace of mind.
+Are you concerned about your financial responsibilities when going through a divorce?
+You may have some options available to help you.
+It is important to consult with a qualified divorce attorney to learn what those options are.
+Then you can move forward and get some peace of mind.

-The team at Reeder Law Firm is here to help you determine your options.
+The family law team at Reeder Law Firm in Cumming is here to help you determine your options.
 Call (770) 475-2521 to contact us today to get a free consultation and learn more about your options regarding how to pay when getting legal help with divorce.